States we lend in

 Get the latest updates right to your inbox

-On the housing side, no new national data released this week.
-The April existing home sales picture — 4.02 million annualized, 4.4 months of supply, median price of $417,700, remains the most current national benchmark.
-The next major housing data point is May existing home sales, releasing June 22.
-The local picture in Washington continues to show inventory running well ahead of last year’s pace, which is the one factor providing buyers in the NWMLS markets with more negotiating room than they’ve had in years.
+On the housing side, no new national data was released this week.
+April existing home sales, 4.02 million annualized, 4.4 months of supply, median price $417,700, remain the most current national read.
+May existing home sales release June 22, which will give the first clear look at how buyer activity responded to the full rate spike that followed the war’s outbreak in late February.
+In Washington state, inventory continues to run well above year-ago levels, providing buyers in the NWMLS markets more options and negotiating room than at any point in the past several years.

 Purchase activity responds quickly to any rate improvement, indicating that buyers are there; they’re just watching the market closely.
 In Washington state specifically, the jump in available inventory this year means buyers have more options than at any point in the past several years, which changes the negotiating dynamic in many submarkets.
 In this environment, the difference between a fully underwritten pre-approval and a standard pre-qualification is real: sellers and listing agents notice, particularly when there’s competition.
 Rate buydowns and 7/1 ARM products are also worth modeling for buyers with a defined time horizon, as both can meaningfully lower the effective payment relative to where the 30-year fixed sits today.